Zimra boss quizzed over ‘smuggled’ Zanu PF campaign material - NewsDay Zimbabwe

 “Harare is now a city of vendors and how are we collecting taxes because it is no longer the Sunshine City.
 Shop owners are now selling wares outside without Zimra gadgets recording the sales for taxation purposes.

-“There is corruption at border posts with cross border traders working in cahoots with Zimra officials to evade taxes, and some of the culprits are MPs,” Chinotimba said.
+“There is corruption at border posts with cross border traders working in cahoots with Zimra officials to evade taxes, and some of the culprits are MPs,” he said.

 Mazani said most vendors were charged taxes whenever they purchased goods at retail shops for resale.

-The Zimra boss said generally compliance levels for paying taxes, remittances and submission of returns were very low.
+The Zimra boss said compliance levels for taxes, remittances and submission of returns were very low.

-“Of the 511 059 returns expected for the first quarter of 2018, filing compliance levels stood at 23% and 39% for paye as you earn and value-added tax respectively.
-The reasons for low compliance include corruption, negative perceptions by taxpayers and lengthy prosecution processes, which make it difficult for the authority to bring delinquent taxpayers to book,” she said.
+“Of the 511 059 returns expected for the first quarter of 2018, filing compliance levels stood at 23% and 39% for pay as you earn and value-added tax respectively.
+The reasons for low compliance include corruption, negative perceptions by, taxpayers and lengthy prosecution processes, which make it difficult for the authority to bring delinquent taxpayers to book,” she said.

-Zimra board chairperson, Willia Bonyongwe said there was need to deal with the corruption syndicates at border posts, which included members of staff and law enforcement agents deployed at borders, but who end up forming syndicates with some corrupt staff.
+Zimra board chairperson, Willia Bonyongwe said there was need to deal with corruption syndicates at border posts, which included members of staff and law enforcement agents deployed.

 To deal with corrupt staff, Mazani said there were regular transfers and lifestyle audits.